rahulstox/planora/CODE_OF_CONDUCT.md

 ## 🛡️ Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior can be reported confidentially to the GSSoC team at:
+Instances of abusive, harassing, or otherwise unacceptable behavior can be reported confidentially to the Planora team at:

-📧 **gssoc@girlscript.tech**
+📧 **support@planora.app**

 All complaints will be reviewed and investigated promptly and fairly.
 The team is committed to protecting the privacy and safety of the reporter.